Marion Stoddart Receives the Allen H. Morgan Memorial Award from Mass Audubon

 Marion Stoddart Greenway Fund Celebrates Marion's 85th Birthday

 Marion Stoddart, one of the Nashua River Watershed Association's founders, celebrated her 85th birthday this May!
 To honor her, the NRWA invites you to contribute to the Marion Stoddart Greenway Fund.
 Donate Now to the Marion Stoddart Greenway Fund.

 Marion's work to restore the Nashua River and protect our watershed has touched thousands of lives over nearly five decades.
 This is our opportunity to say thank you to Marion and let her know what her efforts mean to all of us.

 Her long time passion has been to expand and complete the protection of the greenway along the Nashua River and its tributaries.
 Marion speaks of a vision of sparkling blue water with a ribbon of green alongside it.
 Currently, 156 miles of riverside greenway are permanently protected, but there is much remaining to be done.
 Forwarding the greenway vision is an important component of NRWA's watershed approach to protecting our natural resources.

 The Marion Stoddart Greenway Fund is dedicated to the Nashua River Watershed Association's programs and activities to expand, promote and permanently protect greenways along the rivers, streams, and wetlands in the Nashua River watershed; to increase awareness of the role of greenways in protecting water quality and in providing habitat and corridors for wildlife; and where appropriate to encourage the use of greenways for education and recreation.

-If you prefer to mail your donation and greetings, please send them to:
+If you prefer to mail your donation, please send them to: